Who in the World is Mrs. Padilly?

 (links will become active as I post each new article):

-- My Shasta Airflyte Reissue vs. My Casita Travel Trailer
+- Review: Shasta Airflyte Reissue vs. Casita Travel Trailer.

-- Glamping up my 1961 Shasta Airflyte Reissue Miss Roxie ~ Texas Style!
+- Glamping in my 1961 Shasta Reissue: Showcasing Miss Roxie

 As you can see, a lot will be happening to my Shasta!
 To assure you won’t miss a single post, please subscribe to Mrs. Padilly’s Travels and become what I like to call a Padilly Traveler!